 Authority to Purchase

 A Purchase Order is a binding contract issued by the Business Administrator authorizing the work or service to be done and/or the materials and supplies to be delivered to the school district [N.J.S.A.
 18A-2(v)].
-The Board of Education has authorized the Business Administrator/Board Secretary as Qualified Purchasing Agent for the Morris Hills Regional District.
+The Board of Education has authorized the Business Administrator/Board Secretary as a Qualified Purchasing Agent (QPA) for the Morris Hills Regional District.

 Authorized Purchases